swvanderlaan/mywebsite-hugo/content/project/other.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["other", "cardiovascular", "atherosclerosis", "risk-factors"]
+tags = ["other", "cardiovascular", "atherosclerosis", "risk factors"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""